Nang Lang Kham

 Nang Lang Kham (နန်းလိုင်ခမ်း; born 1 June 1988) is a Burmese businesswoman and philanthropist.
 She is a Deputy CEO of Kanbawza Bank, and the executive director of the Kanbawza Group, a major business conglomerate founded by her father, Aung Ko Win.
-Nang is also known for her philanthropic work as the co-founder and chair of the Brighter Future Myanmar Foundation, one of the biggest contributors to social and community development in Myanmar which supports heath, education, poverty reduction and youth empowerment.
+Nang is also known for her philanthropic work as the co-founder and chair of the Brighter Future Myanmar Foundation, one of the biggest contributors to social and community development in Myanmar, which supports health, education, poverty reduction, and youth empowerment.

 She was named one of the Women to Watch by Forbes Asia, and Inspiring Women of Burma, Champions for Change and Newsmakers of the Year 2016 by The Irrawaddy.

 Early life and education

 Nang Lang Kham was born on 1 June 1988 in Taunggyi, Shan State, Myanmar to parents Aung Ko Win, a business tycoon and Nang Than Htwe.
-At the age of 14, she moved to Singapore to study in a boarding school.
-She holds a Master's Degree in Management from University of Sydney and Bachelor's Degree in Business Administration from National University of Singapore.
+She studied basic education at Teacher Training College.
+At the age of 14, she moved to Singapore to study at a boarding school.
+She holds a Master's Degree in Management from University of Sydney and a Bachelor's Degree in Business Administration from National University of Singapore.